Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Results

 The red-colored ``x'' mark indicates the average value, and the upper and lower limits of the error bars indicate the maximum and minimum values, respectively.
 The top line of the box represents the 75th percentile, the horizontal line represents the median, and the bottom line represents the 25th percentile.
 Samples greater than the 75th percentile $+ 1.5 \times$ the interquartile range (IQR $=$ 75th percentile $-$ 25th percentile) or less than the 25th percentile $- 1.5 \times$ IQR are regarded as outliers (white circles).

 Moreover, multiple comparison tests were conducted to compare the questionnaire results. \tabref{multi_comp} shows the result of multiple comparisons on NASA-TLX subscales.
-To conduct multiple comparisons, the \textit{Dunn-Bonferroni test}\cite{Dunn1964} is used in the statistical software \textit{SPSS}\footnote{https://www.ibm.com/spss}.
+To conduct multiple comparisons, the \textit{Dunn-Bonferroni test}~\cite{Dunn1964} was used in the statistical software \textit{SPSS}\footnote{https://www.ibm.com/spss}.
 The p-values shown in~\tabref{multi_comp} are values corrected by Bonferroni correction with an upper limit of $1.0$.
-The asterisked p-values indicate a significant difference between methods 1 and 2 at a significance level of $0.05$, which is also shown in~\figref{md}~-~\figref{fr}
+The asterisked p-values indicate a significant difference between methods 1 and 2 at a significance level of $0.05$, which is also shown in~\figref{td} and \figref{op}

 We found several differences in the scores of subscales of NASA-TLX, particularly for \textit{temporal demand} and \textit{performance}.
-The method without Hm and the method without ET were rated higher scores of subscale \textit{temporal demand} than the method without ET, as the p-values were $0.010$ and $0.010$, suggesting that in the two methods, users felt that the temporal demand was high; thus, one of the factors related to the mental workload was relatively high in the method with elapsed time.
-The score for the method without ET was the lowest.
-Although no significant difference could be confirmed, as the p-value was $0.14$ between the proposed method and the other methods, it was confirmed that five participants felt a higher temporal demand than the methods without Hm and without CR.
-This result shows the possibility of suppressing the temporal demand by combining gamified functions such as the display of the hemisphere and the collection rate in the proposed method.
+The method without Hm and the method without CR were rated higher scores of subscale \textit{temporal demand} than the method without ET, as the p-values were $0.010$ and $0.010$, suggesting that in the two methods, users felt that the temporal demand was high.
+No significant difference was confirmed between the ALL method and the method without ET, with a p-value of $0.14$.
+However, all seven subjects reported higher temporal demand scores for the ALL method than those without ET.
+This result indicates that one of the factors related to mental workload was relatively high in the method with ET.

+Although no significant difference could be confirmed between the ALL method and the method without Hm and CR, it was confirmed that five participants felt a higher temporal demand for the methods without Hm and without CR than for the ALL method.
+This result shows the possibility of suppressing the temporal demand by combining online visual feedback functions such as the method with Hm and CR in the ALL method.
 Both functions served the purpose of displaying the progress of the collection operation.
 As Myers~\cite{Myers1985} demonstrated, progress indicators are generally preferred by users, as they provide novices with confidence that a task has been accepted and is progressing successfully, while expert users can obtain sufficient information to predict the approximate completion time of the task.
-It is possible that the user's sense of relief, resulting from the progress indicators, also worked to reduce temporal demand during the mobile application-based data set collection.
+It is possible that the user's sense of relief, resulting from the progress indicators, also worked to reduce temporal demand during the mobile application-based dataset collection.

 The method without Hm showed a significantly lower score on the subscale \textit{performance} than the method without ET, with a p-value of $0.030$.
 The subscale \textit{performance} shows the degree of users' self-evaluation of their collection trials.
 A higher score indicates a poorer self-evaluation.
 Therefore, the results indicate that the self-evaluation of performance tended to be better without Hm, compared with the method without ET.
 This improvement in self-evaluation was likely due to the explicit visual feedback of the collection outcomes provided by the real-time erasure of the hemisphere.